-If you have had surgery
+If you had surgery

-If you have drug treatment / radiotherapy
+If you had drug treatment / radiotherapy

 Cancer can also sometimes come back after radiotherapy, chemotherapy or other cancer drug treatments.
 This happens when some of the cancer cells remain active during these treatments and later regrow.
-In general treatment doesn’t kill every single cancer cell in our body.
+In general, treatment doesn’t kill every single cancer cell in our body.

 Our immune system will usually kill off the remainder of cancer cells or they may die naturally, but unfortunately this isn’t always the case.
 This means there’s a chance the cancer might re-grow and come back in the future.

 Local recurrence: The cancer grows again in the same part of the body where you had cancer before.